NEOGURELCA MONTANA (Rothschild & Jordan, 1915)

 GLOBAL DISTRIBUTION

-Endemic to central/southwestern China.
+Endemic to southern China.

 BIOGEOGRAPHICAL AFFILIATION